Twice Baked Potatoes

 Storing Info

-Make ahead of time.
+Make it ahead of time.
 Follow the recipe as written, except for baking a second time.
 Place the filled potatoes in a covered container and store them in the fridge for 1-2 days.

 When you are ready to use, place the potatoes on a baking sheet.
-Bake at 400°F for 15-20 min or until hot and the cheese is bubbly.
+Bake at 400°F for 15-20 minutes or until hot and the cheese is bubbly.

 REHEAT.
 Bake at 400°F for 20-25 minutes or until hot and the cheese is bubbly.
 Microwave a thawed potato.
 The result may be a little more “mushy” than heating in the oven, but still delicious.